LavKalsi/creatingTokenAssessment/README.md

  Create a Token

 #  Description
-This program defines a simple token contract called MyToken with the following features:
+In this program we create a simple token contract called MyToken using the following features:

-* Public variables to store the token's name, abbreviation, and total supply.
+* Public variables are used to store the token's name, token's abbreviation, and total supply in the token.
-* A mapping to keep track of balances associated with addresses.
+* A mapping is created to keep track of balances associated with a perticular addresses.
-* A mint function to create new tokens and assign them to a specified address.
+* A mint function is used to create new tokens and assign them to a specified address.
-* A burn function to destroy tokens from a specified address, ensuring the address has sufficient balance to burn the tokens.
+* A burn function is used to destroy tokens from a specified address,it also ensues the address has sufficient balance to burn the tokens using the if statement.
-# Getting Started
+# Running the program
-To run this program, you can use Remix, an online Solidity IDE:
+To run this program, you can use Remix which is an online Solidity IDE:

-* Go to the Remix website at Remix.
 * Create a new file by clicking on the "+" icon in the left-hand sidebar.
 Save the file with a .sol extension (e.g., MyToken.sol).
 * Copy and paste the code provided above into the new file.
-# Compile the code:
+# Compiling the code:
 Click on the "Solidity Compiler" tab in the left-hand sidebar.
-Make sure the "Compiler" option is set to "0.8.18" (or another compatible version).
+Make sure the "Compiler" option is set to "0.8.26" or the version you used specified in the program.
 Click on the "Compile MyToken.sol" button.

 # Deploy the contract: